oj-tooth/PK-Toolbox/README.md

 **T**he PK Toolbox is a Python library dedicated to the simulation and visualisation of Pharmokinetic (PK) models.

-Users are able to:
+Users are able to utilise the PK Toolbox user interface to:

-* model the body as one or more compartments
+* model the body with peripheral compartments
 * utilise either *intravenous bolus* or *subcutaneous* dosing protocols
 * specify the dose and duration of dosing
 * compare multiple PK model ouputs